-24. Current liabilities
+23. Current liabilities

+2012/13 2011/12

-2011/12 £m 2010/11 £m
+£m £m

-Unpaid benefits 2.8 7.7
+Unpaid benefits 2.3 2.8

-Accrued expenses 0.4 1.5
+Accrued expenses 7.4 0.4

-Total 3.2 9.2
+Total 9.7 3.2

-25. Analysis of creditors
+24. Analysis of creditors

+2012/13 2011/12

-2011/12 £m 2010/11 £m
+£m £m

-Central government bodies 0 0

-Other local authorities (1.2) (2.8)
+Other local authorities 4.2 (1.2)

-NHS bodies 0 0
+NHS bodies 0.4 -

-Public corporations 0 0

-and trading funds

-Other entities and individuals 4.4 12.0
+Other entities and individuals 5.1 4.4

-Total 3.2 9.2
+Total 9.7 3.2

-26. Contingent Asset and Liability
+25. Contingent asset and liability

 The Pension Fund is a member of two group litigation actions aimed at reclaiming tax credits on overseas dividends and foreign income dividends on the basis that the original denial of a full tax credit was in contravention of EU non-discrimination law.
-If successful the estimated potential income to the Pension Fund is in the region of £10m.
-The estimated fees payable in respect of the litigations, regardless of the outcome, are approximately £300,000.
+If successful the estimated potential income to the Pension Fund is in the region of £10.0m.
+The estimated fees payable in respect of the litigations, regardless of the outcome, are approximately £0.3m.
 This issue is still progressing through the courts.

-27. Contractual Commitments
+26. Contractual commitments

-The Pension Fund holds investments in various Private Equity partnerships, the value of these investments at 31 March 2012 being £287.5m.
-Commitments to these partnerships are drawn down over a number of years.
+The commitments relating to outstanding call payments due to unquoted limited partnership funds held in the private equity and infrastructure income part of the portfolio totalled £327.2m.
+The amounts 'called' by these funds are irregular in both size and timing and commitments to these partnerships are drawn down over a number of years.
 The term of an individual investment can be up to 10 years.
 Realisation of these investments in the form of distributions normally occurs towards the end of the investment period, when portfolio companies have built value and can be liquidated.
-The outstanding commitments at 31 March 2012 are £231.7m